openshift/enhancements/enhancements/automated-policy-based-disk-encryption.md

 ## Proposal

-To provide policy-based encryption, RHCOS boot images will:
+To provide encryption, RHCOS boot images will:
-* Be encryption ready by having root filesystem housed within a bare LUKS container.
+* Be encryption ready by having root filesystem housed within a bare LUKS container configured with a `null` cipher and an empty passphrase.
-* On first-boot, the root file system will be encrypted.
+* On first-boot, if an encryption configuration is provided, the root filesystem will be encrypted.
-* Automated unlocking of the root file sysystem will be policy based.
+* Automated unlocking of the root file system.
 * Unless the user opts-out, best-practice policies will be enforced for the encryption of the root filesystem.

 On first boot, a Dracut module will encrypt the root-filesystem using a Clevis policy.
-Should the policy binding operation fail, the node bootstrap will fail also.
+Like all Ignition stages, if this operation fails, the system will not complete booting.

-The encryption step will take between 1-3 minutes, depending on the CPU and disk I/O. Afer first-boot, a Linux `systemd` service will provide for updating the policy.
-If an administrator wishes to disable encryption, they will have to reprovision the node.
+The encryption step can take several minutes, depending on the CPU and disk I/O.

 Clevis handles the automated unlocking of the root filesystem.